dynamotn/dotfiles/README.md

 This repository contains all my dotfiles managed by [chezmoi](https://github.com/twpayne/chezmoi).
-Please note that this is my own personal dotfiles for Linux (Gentoo, Arch, Ubuntu) and Android (Termux), with experimental version on MacOS.
+Please note that this is my own personal dotfiles for Linux (Gentoo, Arch, Ubuntu), Android (Termux) and MacOS.
 I don't use X applications anymore.

 ## :brain:&nbsp; Philosophy

 - Everything must be under control
 - Everything must be easy to initial or change
-- Everything must be automatically, with few manual steps before setup
+- Everything must be automatically, with fewest manual steps before setup
 - Everything must be dynamic, on every places
 - Everything must have same pastel, with harmony